bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 - CCC tool top help text
 - CCC sample articles
 - SHOEBOX INVESTMENTS INC. BC1294095
 - Should we surpress the SOFI outputs, so the only ones available are the new Business Registry outputs?
-The SOFI versions of the outputs are wrong
+The SOFI versions of the outputs are wrong. ([#6597](https://app.zenhub.com/workspaces/entity-5bf2f2164b5806bc2bf60531/issues/bcgov/entity/6597))